yikangli/video-rhythm/README.md

 3. Train the model by running the "IndRNN_BF_baseline.py" for IndRNN model, and "Skip_IndRNN_BF.py" for SkipIndRNN model.

 # Miscellaneous
-We also provide the "extract_deep_features.py" file for extracting the deep features of BreakFast dataset with pretrained ResNet152 model.
+The "extract_deep_features.py" file is provided for extracting the deep features of BreakFast dataset with pretrained ResNet152 model.
 The BreakFast datasaet should be downloaded first and stored in frame form. http://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/